 For the past several Integrated Resource Plans requirements are greater than existing contracted delivery in CNG Zone 30-W, particularly the Bellingham area.
 Cascade has identified the need for incremental pipeline capacity in order to meet anticipated peak day requirements for its core market in Whatcom County (CNG Zone 30-W) as early as the 2018 timeframe.
 Figure 5-C-1 provides a clear picture of the impending peak day shortfall.

-Even at maximum rate, vintage capacity is considerably less expensive than proposed pipeline expansion projects including a Palomar/Blue Bridge type of scenario, which is anticipated to be upward of $.82/dkth and is not guaranteed to be built.
+Even at maximum rates, vintage capacity is considerably less expensive than proposed pipeline expansion projects including a Palomar/Blue Bridge type of scenario, which is anticipated to be upward of $.82/dkth and is not guaranteed to be built.

 Both TransAlta and Boardman coal-fired generation plants have committed to reduce and eventually cease operation and will likely be replaced with gas fired generation, providing greater interest in the pipeline capacity, particularly if Puget determines to add to their gas fired generation in the areas to meet power shortfalls identified in their integrated resource plan.